hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 Architecture Overview
 *********************

-What is the SawtoothLake Distributed Ledger?
+What is the Sawtooth Lake Distributed Ledger?
 ============================================

-The SawtoothLake Distributed Ledger is a software framework for constructing decentralized ledgers with extensible transaction types.
+The Sawtooth Lake Distributed Ledger is a software framework for constructing decentralized ledgers with extensible transaction types.
 It is comparable to the blockchain ledger that underlies Bitcoin.
-SawtoothLake uses a unique mechanism for reaching consensus on the validity of the ledger based on trusted code running inside a hardware-protected Intel Software Guard Extensions (SGX) enclave.
+Sawtooth Lake uses a unique mechanism for reaching consensus on the validity of the ledger based on trusted code running inside a hardware-protected Intel Software Guard Extensions (SGX) enclave.

-One of the initial transaction families supported by SawtoothLake is the MarketPlace.
+One of the initial transaction families supported by Sawtooth Lake is the MarketPlace.
 The MarketPlace Transaction Family establishes the concepts of participants, accounts, assets, holdings, liabilities, and offers in a decentralized ledger to facilitate the exchange of digital assets.
-The SawtoothLake architecture allows the definition of additional transaction families or the consumption of an existing asset­type agnostic transaction family (like MarketPlace) to meet domain­specific needs.
+The Sawtooth Lake architecture allows the definition of additional transaction families or the consumption of an existing asset­type agnostic transaction family (like MarketPlace) to meet domain­specific needs.